jafingerhut/core.btree-vector/doc/intro.md

-The research papers about the RRB tree data structure claim that it provides this O(log N) worst case time concatenation, but everything I have read so far on RRB trees leave out some details of implementation that are not clear to me precisely how they should be performed, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have errors.
+The research papers about the RRB tree data structure claim that it provides this O(log N) worst case time concatenation, but everything I have read so far on RRB trees leave out some details of implementation that are not clear to me precisely how they should be performed, in particular for split (i.e. creating a sub-vector) and join (i.e. concatenating two vectors) operations, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have errors.
 Without clearly stated invariants, it can be difficult to approach an existing implementation and see what changes ought to